diyscif/diyscif/scif-thesis.md

 that hollow conductors have high attenuation properties below their cut-off frequency.
-With sufficiently small hollow conductors the cut-off frequency can be raised to a point where almost all waves fall in its highly attenuating spectrum below the cut-off freuqency. [@wolfsperger2008, p.
+With sufficiently small hollow conductors the cut-off frequency can be raised to a point where almost all waves fall in its highly attenuating spectrum below the cut-off frequency. [@wolfsperger2008, p.
 282-284] Due to their small hollow spaces, honeycomb filters restrict air flow.
 They must be dimensioned with a sufficiently large cross-section area to supply the necessary air for all occupants and discharge the equivalent amount of exhaust air on the